Panama 1994 plane crash a 'terror' attack

 At the time, the country's President-elect Ernesto Perez Balladares said it appeared that a bomb had exploded inside the cabin, but this was never confirmed.

-The FBI has previously said that a man named Ali Hawa Jamal was believed to have carried the bomb aboard the plane.
+The FBI has previously said that a man named Ali Hawa Jamal was believed to have carried the bomb on to the plane and died in the explosion.
+He was described as being around 25-28 years old, of Middle Eastern appearance, and had previously travelled to Lebanon, Venezuela and Colombia.